SINS Classification | NOMS Framework | Bilsky Grading | Surgical Management

 Dexamethasone for MESCC:

-Mechanism: Reduces vasogenic edema, possible tumoricidal effect on lymphoma
+Mechanism: Reduces vasogenic edema, possible tumoricidal effect on lymphoma.
+Co-prescribe gastric protection and monitor glucose; taper once definitive treatment is established.

 Non-Operative Management